About our club

-If you have missed them then no worries, contact our Facebook page on the link below and we will organise a free session for you!
+Contact our Facebook page on the link below and we will organise a FREE session for you!

-On joining the club, you will be provided will all playing kit.
+On joining the club, you will be provided with all playing kit.

 Korfball has been going for 5 years at Leeds Beckett and last year, we won the BUCS trophy for the first time in our history as well as placing 9th at the famous Atilla korfball tournament in Holland.